The Link Between Cheese and Migraines

 Cheese has long been considered a problem food for migraine sufferers, and while there is good reasoning behind this, the issue is not as clear and simple as you might imagine.
 It comes down to the type of cheese, and certain characteristics of the aging process.

 The good news is that you won’t necessarily need to cut out cheese altogether, but you may need to be more careful.
-You’ll want to know which cheeses are safe to eat and which are not, why they cause problems, and what that means for the rest of your diet and your migraine management plan.
+You’ll want to know which cheeses are safe to eat and which are not, why they cause problems and what that means for the rest of your diet and your migraine management plan.

 Most experts point to tyramine as the major culprit behind cheese-triggered migraines.
 Tyramine is an amino acid belonging to a family of compounds called amines.
-Amines cause blood vessels to constrict, then dilate, and if you’re vulnerable to migraines, this constriction and dilation can lead straight to a pounding headache.
+Amines cause blood vessels to constrict, then dilate, and if you are vulnerable to migraines, this constriction and dilation can lead straight to a pounding headache.

 Cured meats are the biggest offenders when it comes to nitrates, but smoked (or otherwise enhanced) cheeses are not far behind.
 Get in the habit of reading ingredient labels closely to make sure there are no additives that could cause problems.

 Can cheese cause migraines?
 Yes, but there are some safer options.
 Since cheese develops tyramine during the aging process and nitrates are used as a preservative, fresh or young cheese is generally safe to eat.
 Here are some good choices: